Khalid Masood: from sporty teenager to murderous extremist

 Criminal convictions

-It's not clear how Masood changed from being a well-liked, athletic schoolboy to a man with a string of criminal convictions.
+It's not clear how Masood developed from being a well-liked, athletic schoolboy to a man with a string of criminal convictions.

 But according to police, his first conviction -- for criminal damage -- was in November 1983, when he would have been 19.
 This was followed by convictions for assaults including causing grievous bodily harm, possession of offensive weapons and public order offenses.